Skip to content

 There are countless benefits of owning a silencer, a few of which include:

-As the only silencer dealer in the country with this testing meter and one of only a few manufacturers with it, we can guarantee the quality of our products due to our rigorous testing process.
-We don’t carry any silencers that don’t meet our strict criteria and as such, you can purchase any of our products with confidence.
+We strive to only sell high quality suppressors from trusted brands.
+We don’t carry any silencers that don’t meet our strict criteria and as such, you can purchase any of our silencers with confidence.

 The only silencer as quiet in real life as it appears in movies is the .22 rimfire.
-All other calibers will sound like a .22 short to a .22 long when suppressed.
-This makes most silencers hearing safe, meaning you won’t need additional hearing protection with most silencers.
+But any silencer will make a gun far more pleasant to shoot and massively reduce noise pollution!
+It is still recommended to always use hearing protection.
 The use of sub-sonic ammo can further reduce noise as the ammo doesn’t break the sound barrier (which creates a loud sonic crack).

 Section 3: Silencer Ownership & Legality

-No, when you purchase your next suppressor you will still need to complete the ATF application process, pay the $206 tax stamp, and wait for approval.
+No, when you purchase your next suppressor you will still need to complete the ATF application process and wait for approval.

 You can hunt all game animals with a silencer in the following states: Alabama, Arizona, Colorado, Florida, Georgia, Iowa, Kansas, Michigan, Minnesota, Montana, Nebraska, North Carolina, North Dakota, South Dakota, Tennessee, Texas, Wisconsin and Wyoming.